ywkawai/FE-Project/INSTALL.md

 ## Build FE-library

 1. Preparation
   - Set the SCALE_FE_SYS environment variable.
 See the sysdep directory for available system-dependent settings.

     `% export SCALE_FE_SYS=MacOSX-gnu-ompi`   (for example)

   - Set the directory that contains SCALE library.

     `% export SCALE="~/workspace/scale-5.5.5/"`   (for example)

   - To enable thread parallelization with OpenMP, set the following variable:
     `% export SCALE_ENABLE_OPENMP=T`

   - Set the directory that contains the NetCDF library, if necessary.

     `% export NETCDF="/ap/netcdf4-fortran/4.7.3/"`   (for example)

   - If a development version of the SCALE library is used, set the following variable:

     `% export SCALE_DEVELOP=T`

 2. Build the library in the FElib source directory.

     `% cd rootdir/FElib/src/`

     `% make`

 ## Compile and Run Simple Sample Programs

 For example, in the case of sample/advect1d,

   `% cd rootdir/sample/advect1d/`

   `% make`

   `% make run`

 ## Compile and Run Atmospheric Models

  To build the three-dimensional nonhydrostatic atmospheric model (SCALE-DG) and conduct an idealized test case, such as the density-current case, run the following commands:

   `% cd rootdir/model/atm_nonhydro3d/test/case/density_current`

   `% make`

   `% make run`

  The visualize directory includes several scripts using Python libraries.
- To visualize the simulation results using these scripts, run
+ To visualize the simulation results using these scripts, run:

   `% make vis`